 Perched to the south of Srah Srang in Angkor, Prasat Kravan is a smaller temple that was built for the Hindu deity, Vishnu just shy of 1,000 years ago.

-Don’t forget to spend some time admiring the incredible bas-reliefs that adorn this temple.
+Don’t forget to spend some time admiring the incredible bas-reliefs that adorn one of the prettiest temples in Siem Reap.